DariusVorona/install_comfyui/README.md

 ComfyUI v2.1.0 Toolkit for Linux

-This repository contains shell scripts to install and run ComfyUI version 2.1.0 on Linux systems.
+This repository contains shell scripts to install and run ComfyUI on Linux systems.
 These scripts are designed to streamline the installation and execution process, ensuring a smooth user experience.
 Files
 install_comfyui_v2.1.0.sh